rahagi/gacha-elper/README.md

 ## TODO

-- [ ] Using my own implementation of template matching to actually make it small.
+- [ ] Use my own implementation of template matching to actually make it small.